-Figure 3.1.1: Back-to-back stem and leaf display.
+Figure 3.1.1: Table of values from the chess memory experiment.
 The left side shows the memory scores of the non-players.
 The right side shows the scores of the tournament players.

 Two groups are compared.
 On the left are people who don't play chess.
 On the right are people who play a great deal (tournament players).
 It is clear that the location of the center of the distribution for the non-players is much lower than the center of the distribution for the tournament players.